Valor-mmm/Next-Template/README.md

 - There are no lint errors
 - There are no vulnerable dependencies
 - Semantic Release Dry run to check if a release would work without actually triggering one

+### Prod workflow

+This workflow will run after a PR(pull request) has been merged.
+It will:

+- Verify the code quality by doing
+  - Code Linting
+  - Dependency security checks
+- Trigger a semantic release